OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/bad-interface-for-implements-methods-uses-type-that-is-not-supported-by-visual-b.md

 ---
-title: Bad interface for Implements: methods uses type that is not supported by Visual Basic
+title: "Bad interface for Implements: methods uses type that is not supported by Visual Basic"
 keywords: vblr6.chm1057164
 f1_keywords:
 - vblr6.chm1057164